googleinterns/step179-2020/README.md

 Capstone Project by Megan Shi, Megha Kak, and Kevin Shao.

 ## Overview
-The high-level goal of ClubHub is to  ClubHub is to ease access to resources and information provided by student organizations on college campuses and their officers.
+The high-level goal of ClubHub is to ease access to resources and information provided by student organizations on college campuses and their officers.
 Many student organizations face difficulty in spreading awareness of their club’s goals and events they host.
 Frequently, officers are required to post on multiple social media platforms, such as Facebook, Instagram, Gmail,